 If you suffer from headaches and neck pain, then you have probably wondered what causes headaches.
 You are not alone.
 More and more people struggle with pain because of the sedentary lifestyle most people are living.
 It is time for a change.
-You deserve to be pain free and performing your best and there is usually an easy fix at the root of it.
+You deserve to be pain-free and performing your best and there is usually an easy fix at the root of it.
+Learn Causes Headaches.

 In one word, Yes.
+Poor posture causes headaches.
 When a person has poor posture they inadvertently put excess muscle tension on the muscles of the upper back and neck.
-Science proves that once these muscles are hyper-activated, pain processing in the brain become hyper-aroused making the pain worse.
+Science proves that once these muscles are hyper-activated, pain processing in the brain becomes hyper-aroused making the pain worse.
 Once you know what causes headaches, then you have the power to end them.

 Do I Have Bad Posture?